afra16181falakh/afra16181falakh/README.md

 AI, code, and a touch of creativity—that’s my jam!
 I’m all about automating the boring stuff and solving real-world problems with smart tech.
 Right now, I’m on a deep dive into TensorFlow and machine learning while leveling up my full-stack wizardry.

 Looking for a partner-in-crime for AI/ML experiments, web app adventures, or content writing quests?
 Let’s team up and build something awesome!
-I’m also sneaking into the world of cloud tech and cybersecurity—because, hey, every hero needs a solid defense.
+I’m also sneaking into the world of cloud tech and cybersecurity—because, heyyyyyyyyyy , every hero needs a solid defense.